sandialabs/spack-manager/docs/user_profiles/developers/useful_commands.md

 # Useful Commands for Development

 In the [developer tutorial](https://psakievich.github.io/spack-manager/user_profiles/developers/developer_tutorial.html) the granular Spack commands are shown to help youe become familiar with the process of building with Spack.
-Using these commands (along with familiatization with the [spack.yaml](https://spack.readthedocs.io/en/latest/environments.html#spack-yaml)) will allow you to create a fully customized build environments.
+Using these commands (along with familiarization with the [spack.yaml](https://spack.readthedocs.io/en/latest/environments.html#spack-yaml)) will allow you to create a fully customized build environments.

+In practice many of these commands are redundant and unneccesary for standard development workflows.
+To assist with your workflow we've pre-scripted these commands in a set of _quick-commands_.
+These commands are available in your shell once you've sourced `$SPACK_MANAGER/start.sh`, and provide a drop off point in the workflows based on your needs.
+All of the _quick-commands_ will echo all the calls to spack (pre-pended with a `+ ` ) so you can see what is being called and can reproduce them execution outside these scripts as needed.

+Information on these commands are provided below.

-The commands that are anticipated to be the most commonly used are:
+For a quick reference: the commands that are anticipated to be the most commonly used are:
 - [`quick-activate`](#quick-activate)
 - [`quick-develop`](#quick-develop)
 - [`build-env-dive`](#build-env-dive)